MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-maintain.md

 [!INCLUDE[prod_short](includes/prod_short.md)] provides dedicated reports and statistics pages for use in analyzing fixed assets maintenance.

-For more information about all the built-in reports for fixed assets maintenance, see [Fixed assets maintenance reports](fa-reports.md#fixed-assets-maintenance-reports)
+To learn more about the built-in reports for fixed asset maintenance, go to [Fixed assets maintenance reports](fa-reports.md#fixed-assets-maintenance-reports).

 ### Overview of maintenance costs